Edgar-Donk/edgar-donk.github.io/README.md

       'sticky': 'nswe'})],
    'sticky': 'nswe'})]
 ```
-The other item of note is how he deals with the border width.
+The other item to note is how he deals with the border width.
 Originally it was 1 all round, now it is ```border=[22, 7, 14]```.
 This follows the same convention as used for padding.
 Check out table 05padding_border_layout.md.
 Since we are using the normal
 interactive states of the entry widget, no additional programming is required as was necessary for the label example.
 Using our
 newly acquired decoding skills we can see how the border layout numbers are derived.
 22 pixels clears the tail of the
 magnifiying glass, 7 pixels clears the corner and the top clearance, whilst 14 pixels clears the right hand end.
 As it stands
-this widget could be lengthened horizontally, but there is no was we could extend it vertically without a strange looking
+this widget could be lengthened horizontally, but there is no way we can extend it vertically without a strange looking
 magnifiying glass formed as a result.
-When using an image ensure there is a section that can be repeated left and right, top and
+When using an image as a border substitute ensure there is a section that can be repeated
-bottom.
+left and right, top and bottom.

 We should now be able to understand how to manage themes.
-When we use a simple style change affected widgets require that the
+When we use a simple style change affected widgets must have that
-style property refers to the style change name.
-When a theme change is made affected widgets require no reference, therefore the
+style property reference.
+When a theme change is made affected widgets require no reference, therefore the reference used in the
-names used in the style changes such, as "search1" would not be appropriate.
-We should be thinking of class names, once a style
+style changes, such as "search1", would not be appropriate.
+We should be thinking of class names, once a style has been tested
-has been tested and is ready to be part of the theme we would change the name from "new.TButton" to just "TButton" say.
+and is ready to be part of the theme we could change the name from "new.TButton" to just "TButton" say, then all buttons would
+be altered by the style change within that script.

 Now would be a good a time as any to inspect what ttkthemes has to offer.
 Apart from the interface to python most is written in
 TCL scripting language.
-We can take stock of the themes on offer, most work with gif images, that are substitutes for the border
+We can take stock of the themes on offer, most work with gif images, that are used as substitutes for
-part of the relevant widget.
-Most use one of the 4 common themes as a parent.
-Aquativo uses coded images, whereas the black
+the border part of the relevant widget.
+Most ttkthemes use one of the 4 common themes as a parent.
+Aquativo uses coded images,
-theme has no images.
-There are 3 themes that can use png images, but these are only usable with tkinter 8.6 or above.
-Clam is
+whereas the black theme has no images.
+There are 3 themes that can use png images, but these are only usable with tkinter 8.6 or
-the most popular parent theme, although if you were to run these themes it would be difficult to tell.
-Most images are about 30
+above.
+Clam is the most popular parent theme, although if you were to run these themes it would be difficult to tell which theme
-by 30 pixels, with corners of one or three pixels radius.
+is the parent.
+Most images are about 30 by 30 pixels, with corners of one or three pixels radius.

-If you were to install ttkthemes it is easy to swith between the normal themes and ttkthemes.
+If you were to install ttkthemes it is easy to switch between the normal themes and ttkthemes.
 If you were to load the standard
 ttk Style module, then ttkthemes are cut out, however if you load up ttkthemes
 ```
-import ttkthemes as ts
 .....
         try:
+            import ttkthemes as ts
             self.s = ts.themed_style.ThemedStyle()
         except (NameError, AttributeError):
             self.s = Style()
 ```
-then any normal command used by Style can be used with no change providing we use the same alias system, in our case self.s., so
+then any normal command used by Style can be used unchanged providing we use the same alias system, in our case self.s., so
-list(sorted(self.s.theme_names())) would work for both the standard themes and the standard themes plus the ttkthemes.
+list(sorted(self.s.theme_names())) would work for both the standard themes and the ttkthemes.

 When comparing a ttktheme with a standard theme the first obvious difference is that we are loading the image files and using
-photo (we know as PhotoImage in python) on all the images, which are then referred later on by their name without the gif
+photo (known as PhotoImage in tkinter) on all the images, which are then later referred to by their image name without the gif
 suffix.
 Thereafter the ttkthemes closely follow the standard themes by first loading up the colour aliases, then configuring the
 general settings using configure, followed by mapping the general states.
 From thereon the themes configure and map out the
 individual widgets, often the simple widgets are left out and the parent theme's widgets are used.
 The images are loaded using
 $I(image filename) as opposed to image as in python.
 The padding and border sizes would be shown as
 ```
--padding {6 2 6 2}
+-padding {6 2 6 2} or -border {22 7 14}
-as compared to in python
+compared to using python
-border=[22, 7, 14]
+padding = [6, 2, 6, 2] or border=[22, 7, 14]
 ```
 After all that we see that ttkthemes has one or two major differences to the standard themes, look at the different ways that
 the combobox downward arrow is depicted.
-The button widget is the normal way to see whether this theme appeals to you or not.
+Normally the button widget is the deciding factor as to whether this theme appeals to
-Check some of the images - you may notice that a pressed image is the same as a normal image except that it has been turned
+you or not.
+Check some of the images - you may notice that a pressed image is the same as a normal image except that it has been
-upside down.
-Some themes could be easily adopted as being modern looking, others such as kroc may be of use in showing you the
+inverted.
+Some themes could be easily adopted as they stand, others such as kroc may be of use in showing you how to do certain
-what to do.
-Of interest note that radiance and ubuntu are very nearly the same except that ubuntu uses png as opposed gif
+effects.
+Of interest, note that radiance and ubuntu are very nearly the same except that ubuntu uses png as opposed gif
 images.
 So once you are aware of how the themes work you may decide to devise your own.
 It takes quite a bit of time but is
 relatively straighforward.